 Scottish winter a gloomy season.
 The days are short (it gets dark at 3pm), temperatures range around 0°C-5°C, sometimes dropping below 0°C, especially in the mountains.
 There’s often snow in Highlands and sometimes also in the cities.
 Most of the time it rains a lot.
 That’s the best time to do some shopping, stroll around towns, that are lit up with Christmas decorations and fairy lights, try whiskies in the pub, and stay in, rather than spend time outdoors.
 However, if the day is nice, hiking in the snow is also a lot of fun!

 #4 What to pack for Scotland?
-Full four seasons packing list
+Full 4 seasons Scotland packing list

 When deciding on what to pack for Scotland, put practicality over fashion and you will be much happier on your trip.
 You can thank me later.
 All the locals and tourists also dress in a practical way, so it will be easy for you to blend in.
 I remember my surprise seeing my colleagues coming to the office in the waterproof jackets thrown over their smart shirts.
 After getting to know the Scottish weather, I started doing the same.